-A late photograph of John Pearson (undated but in the early 20th century) shows him in his workshop with a worked galleon, illustrating the longevity of the motif.
+John Pearson’s earliest work features galleons, and they appear as a regular leitmotif throughout his life.
+A late photograph of John Pearson (undated but in the early 20th century) shows him in his workshop with a worked galleon on a firescreen, illustrating the longevity of the motif.

 I came across this jardiniere by John Pearson which is being sold by dealers I have not come across before nouveaudecoarts.com.
 They kindly allowed me to use the images on the site.